Do Extraordinary Events Require Extraordinary Evidence?

 This paper is not about religion.
 Yes, topics such as the supernatural, miracles and specifically the resurrection of Jesus will come into play, but only peripherally, as examples.
 This is a paper dealing with logic, with rational thinking.
 There will be no calls to pray and if you began reading this paper as a skeptic or agnostic, you will more than likely finish it the same way.
 I am not writing to change people’s religious beliefs, but to help rid them of a bit of logical nonsense.

-As a Christian, I often get a chance to discuss many different topics with atheists, agnostics and those of other religions: The existence of God, the intelligent design of our universe and the resurrection of Jesus, are just a few examples of the major topics.
+As a Christian, I often get a chance to discuss many different topics with atheists, agnostics and those of other religions; the existence of God, the intelligent design of our universe and the resurrection of Jesus, are just a few examples of what come up.
 While discussing these issues it seems that the same objections arise almost every time.
-In this paper I would like to fully address one objection that is difficult for most some to answer, but does have an answer.
+In this paper I would like to fully address one objection that is difficult for most to answer, but does have an answer.

 It is usually brought up when discussing miracles, such as the resurrection of Jesus as an historical event.
 Consider the following excerpt from a conversation that took place between an atheist and myself: